-- diverticulitis (when pouches form on the wall of your colon and become inflamed)
+- diverticulitis, which is when pouches form on the wall of the colon and become inflamed

-- cirrhosis of the liver or other liver disease
+- cirrhosis of the liver or other types of liver disease

 - infection of the gallbladder, intestines, or bloodstream

-- pelvic inflammatory disease (infection of a woman’s reproductive organs)
+- pelvic inflammatory disease, which is an infection of a woman’s reproductive organs

-- medical procedures, including treatment for kidney failure, surgery, or the use of a feeding tube
+- invasive medical procedures, including treatment for kidney failure, surgery, or the use of a feeding tube

 Symptoms will vary depending on the underlying cause of your infection.
 Common symptoms of peritonitis include:

-- pain in the abdomen that gets more intense with motion or touch
+- pain in your abdomen that gets more intense with motion or touch

 - abdominal bloating or distention